What to Look For in a Gaming Mouse in 2023

 DPI, or dots per inch, is important to determine the range of speeds you can set your mouse to or how fast your cursor moves relative to your wrist.
 Think of it like how fast a car can go, except there are certain speeds that are far too ludicrous to matter in real-world use.
 Mice claiming high DPI settings aren’t bad, but only a niche set of gamers will use DPI settings above 2,000.

 Response rate is important because it measures how fast your clicks and button presses are sent to your PC and your game.
-For most people, it’s a superfluous number.
+For most people, it's a superfluous number.
 Almost all modern mice—gaming-specific and not—operate at high response rates.
-It’s a good thing to check for, but an acceptable response rate is basically a given with any mouse you’ll find today, and it’s certainly a given for all our recommendations below.
+It's a good thing to check for, but an acceptable response rate is basically standard with any mouse you'll find today, and it's certainly a given for all our recommendations below.

 The features you really should pay attention to are the shape of the mouse, the available buttons it has and the customization of them, build quality, and battery life for wireless mice.
-All of the picks below include a lot of the basic requirements, or else they wouldn’t be some of the best.
+All the picks below include a lot of the basic requirements, or else they wouldn't be some of the best.

 But to find the perfect gaming mouse for you, you have to drill down.
-You want to think about how you’ll use this mouse, what games you primarily play, and whether or not a cord will bug you to determine which gaming mouse best suits you.
+You want to think about how you'll use this mouse, what games you primarily play, and whether a cord will bug you to determine which gaming mouse best suits you.

 With that in mind, check out what we think are the best gaming mice.